 Sea captain in Svalbard – more a lifestyle than an ordinary job

-Magnus Reteike has worked on our ship M/S Stockholm for over 10 years.
-He made his first trip to Svalbard in 2008 and has returned every summer since then.
+Magnus Reteike has worked on our ship M/S Stockholm since 2008.
 Read his exciting story about life as a sea captain in Svalbard!

 This year you celebrate your 10th anniversary, how did you end up on M/S Stockholm?

 -It's quite a long story, but I grew up in Donsö in Gothenburg's archipelago.
 Fourteen of the fifteen boys in my class wanted to go to sea.
 Either in shipping or within fishing, and I knew I wanted to fish.
 Throughout my upbringing, I took every chance I got to accompany trawlers, and when I finished ninth grade, I was eager to go, but my parents made me wait.
 After graduating high school I did two years of shipping education.
 The school housed at Packhuskajen, where there is now a casino, and aboard the ship “Barken Viking”.
 Also, the ice-strengthened vessel Origo, owned by Per Engwall (M/S Stockholm’s owner and captain) was used as a practice ship.
 Per made his first expedition cruise to Svalbard the summer between my first and second year at high school.
 That expedition was the talk of the town!

 Sometime after graduating, a couple of friends and I bought our own trawler and spent ten years fishing in the North Sea and the Atlantic – from Iceland all the way to Morocco.
 In 2007, we sold it and I did not really know what to do next when a friend told me about the ship he was working on, M/S Stockholm.
 I quickly started working as a mechanic and later on as an engineer, navigating officer and finally captain on board.